stockphrase/no-silo/content/resources/open-handbook/chapter-11-mla.md

 | Publication Date | ,
 | Location (pages, paragraphs URL or DOI)  | .

+## Some sources have multiple containers

-- <span class="highlight">*Note that some sources will have more than one container*.</span> If so, you will have to proceed through the second table listed below to complete your bibliographic entry:
+[<i class="fa fa-exclamation-circle"></i>]() <span class="highlight">*Note that some sources will have more than one container*.</span> If so, you will have to proceed through the second table listed below (adding it to the end of the entry you made using the table above) to complete your bibliographic entry:

 | Core Element   | Concluding Punctuation
 |:----------|:-------------